ot-kun/OTMiner/README.md

 - Applied my version of SHA loop logic, not much performance increase, around 360kh/s, just few kh/s more
 - If someone need this version/CYD version, please ask.
 Just a few k hashrate more.

+**ESP32 S3**
+- 328kh/s+, higher than NerdMiner, however not meet what I want.
+Maybe due to my logic work better on RISCV, I should try ESP32 P4/C6

 **How it works❓**

 It has 2 power modes to switch, so in avg. it sits around 400-410khs.